Electrospinning: Emulsion electrospinning

 Emulsions can be used to create core shell or composite fibers without modification of the spinneret.
 However, these fibers are typically more difficult to produce compared to coaxial spinning due to the greater number of variables which must be accounted for in creating the emulsion.
 A water phase and an immiscible solvent phase are mixed in the presence of an emulsifying agent to form the emulsion.
 Any agent which stabilizes the interface between the immiscible phases can be used.
-Surfactants such as sodium dodecyl sulfate, Triton and nanoparticles have been used successfully.
+Surfactants such as sodium dodecyl sulfate, Triton X-100 and nanoparticles have been used successfully.
 During the electrospinning process the emulsion droplets within the fluid are stretched and gradually confined leading to their coalescence.
 If the volume fraction of inner fluid is sufficiently high, a continuous inner core can be formed.

 Electrospinning of blends is a variation of this technique which uses the fact that polymers are generally immiscible with each and can phase segregate without the use of surfactants.
 This method can be simplified further if a solvent which dissolves both polymers is used.